 In general, findings from the first year of research confirmed our hypotheses but also indicated there was a lot more work to be done to better understand the causes and consequences of this change.

-IPENZ Rivers Group report on earthquake effects
+IPENZ Rivers Group report

 We are grateful to the IPENZ Rivers Group for supporting the production of a joint WCFM / MERG report to document some of the initials findings on earthquake effects with the main audience being waterway management in Christchurch.
 This information is especially relevant in the context of post-quake recovery which is an ongoing process with many decisions and opportunities yet to be fully explored.
 The report "Spatial effects of the Canterbury earthquakes on īnanga spawning habitat and implications for waterways management" provides comprehensive information on changes in relation to the Canterbury earthquakes, and a summary of the key implications for waterways management.